 The Board's key objective is the increase of shareholder value by successful exploration for and/or production of minerals.
 The Board focuses the Company's activities on pursuing exploration opportunities in the mineral resource business which are judged to have the potential for success without exposing the Company to undue risk.
 Red Hill Iron's predominant interest has continued to be iron ore resources, namely the potential development of the Red Hill Iron Ore Joint Venture (RHIOJV) and the evaluation and possible development of its 100% owned Pannawonica Project.
-In addition, the Company has entered into a farm-out agreement with Chalice Gold Mines Ltd. In terms of which Chalice is carrying out exploration and evaluation of Red Hill Iron's wholly owned gold and base-metal interests situated on the RHIOJV tenements.
+In addition, the Company is carrying out exploration and evaluation of Red Hill Iron's wholly owned gold and base-metal interests situated on the RHIOJV tenements.